-Talk with your healthcare provider about your risk factors for Hodgkin lymphoma and what you can do about them.
+Talk with your healthcare provider about your risk factors for HL and what you can do about them.

 What are the symptoms of Hodgkin lymphoma?

-Hodgkin lymphoma can have many different symptoms.
+HL can cause many different symptoms.
 These are the most common:

 - Swollen lymph nodes that don’t hurt and don’t go away